- Share this article on Facebook

-Sonja Morgan, Carole Radziwill, Heather Thomson and original cast member Ramona Singer all came aboard May 9 after a week-long standoff over what another source close to the cast called "unacceptable" salary offers.
+Sonja Morgan, Carole Radziwill, Heather Thomson and original cast member Ramona Singer had previously rejoined the series on May 9 after the week-long standoff.